ElementsProject/elementsproject.org/source/elements/index.md

 ## Current Elements
 These are the features under currently available in [Elements Core][github], the open-source reference implementation for sidechains.
+For projects built with the latest version of Elements, such as [Liquid][liquid], you can expect them to support each of these features.

+For a list of proposed Elements, see the bottom of this document.

 <div class="ui three doubling cards">
   <a class="card tooltipped" title="Blockchains keep track of the movement of tokens, and this Element allows you to create your own tokens on a sidechain." href="/elements/asset-issuance">